 - Poinsettias, a member of the rubber tree family, are everywhere this time of year.
-Stay away if you have a latex allergy.
+Although risk of a severe reaction is low, avoid direct contact with this plant if you have a latex allergy.

 - Fido and The Thanksgiving Effect.
 You may have become tolerant to your dog or cat, but if you go away for the holidays, or are a college student returning home for the break, you may find yourself sneezing and wheezing.
 This is known as The Thanksgiving Effect.
 Speak with your allergist for ways to control your symptoms.